testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 :include-file: file-name.js {highlight: "export"}

 It is recommended to pass a substring, but you can pass a line idx (starts from 0).
-Additionally you can combine two approaches and pass a list of things to highlight.
+Additionally, you can combine two approaches and pass a list of things to highlight.

     :include-file: file-name.js {highlight: ["export", 1]}